by

 University students’ case study.
 How to apply NPS + KCD questions?

 I frequently have classes with university students.
 If you want to excel as a teacher, you need to evaluate your work and try harder.
-I’ve asked my students to rate me on an NPS scale and asked them three feedback questions: “What to Keep, What to Change and What to Kill in our classes?”
-Simple as that, I immediately got four relevant data points to check the hypotheses:
+So I’ve asked my students to rate me on an NPS scale and asked them three feedback questions:

-- NPS: How my “customers” (students) evaluate me?
+• NPS: How my “customers” (students) evaluate me?
 What is their distribution?
 What are the differences between them?

-- Keep: What works well in my classes, and how does that associates with numbers?
+• Keep: What works well in my classes, and how does that associates with numbers?
 E.g., whether “10” on NPS for “Promoters” is more frequent for students who liked my approach to classes or not?

-- Change: What should be changed immediately?
+• Change: What should be changed immediately?
 What are the quick-wins?
 E.g., whether dissatisfied students were also “Detractors”?

-- Delete: Which element is not needed?
+• Delete: Which element is not needed?
 Maybe I’m doing too much somewhere, and I can reduce to make it leaner?
 E.g., whether Passive students find something not engaging at all?

-To conclude, I have one quantitative metric, which I separate into three buckets and three questions for three separate groups: Promoters, Passives, and Detractors.
+Now, I have one quantitative metric, which I separate into three buckets and three questions for three separate groups: Promoters, Passives, and Detractors.

-Why is that important?
 I had classes with two separate groups of students.
-If I had calculated the quick survey results with average, I would score 9.62 for first and 9.00 for the second one.
+If I had calculated the quick survey results with an average, I would score 9.62 for the first and 9.00 for the second one.
 It’s not a statistically significant difference to start thinking about it, but what if we take the NPS scale?

-In the first group, my NPS was “+93,” and in second, it was only “+70”.
-It was still terrific, but the difference was already visible.
+I started to think, also looking at qualitative Keep/Change/Delete answers.
+Some students in the 2nd group mentioned I should be “more to the point,” “keep the tempo”, “be more focused.”
 It got my mind, so I began to A/B differentiate the groups and found out that the variable, which had an impact on opinions, was “time of classes.”
 One class was earlier than the other.

 Simple as that, I realized that I was more tired and less focused and productive as time went by.
 I was too engaged in the first group, using about 70% of my energy, and didn’t have it for the second one.
 It was game-changing for me and the way I teach classes right now.
-Nowadays, I try to be calmer, slowed down, and more balanced, so I don’t exhaust too fast and save energy for later.
+Nowadays, I try to be calmer, slowed down, and more balanced so I don’t exhaust too fast and save energy for later.
 Overall, teaching is also like long-distance running.

 I have done this analysis after a few pieces of training I’ve conducted; one can use it as a feedback question on retrospective team sessions; your customer success manager can ask it directly to the client.
 I keep on asking these questions to my clients, students, and even co-workers.
 It’s mighty, considering how simple it is.